 Start-Up Crowdfunding Exemption

-Under certain conditions, start-up companies and small businesses can use this exemption to raise money without having to file a prospectus or financial statements.
+Start-up companies and small businesses can use this exemption to raise money from anyone.

 Before you invest, you will be asked to confirm that you have read and understood the offering document and the risks of the investment you are about to undertake.
 Pay attention!
 These investments are risky and you could lose your entire investment.

-A company may sell its securities to anyone using the Offering Memorandum (OM) exemption.
+A company may sell its securities to anyone using the OM exemption.
 An OM is a legal document like a prospectus, but much shorter and less detailed.
 It must describe the company’s business, provide annual financial statements, discuss the relevant risks, and tell how the company will use the money it raises.
-Securities laws require companies in the private placement market to file their OM with a regulator after the financing, not before approaching investors.
+The company is required to file the OM with the BCSC, but the BCSC does not review it before it goes to investors.